coisu/Libasm/README.md

 #### **Clarity Over Complexity**
 - While advanced instructions like `lodsb` and `stosb` can simplify code in specific cases, they obscure the logic in more complex, nested scenarios.
 - Using straightforward, explicit memory operations improved both readability and reliability.

-This experience emphasized the importance of balancing advanced instruction usage with clarity and robustness, leading to a more reliable and maintainable implementation of `ft_strcpy`.